Pazemo/docs/source/index.html.md

 Revoke old tokens that you no longer need or use.

 During the lifetime of an active token, limit the amount of people and systems who can access it.
 E-mail inboxes and chat logs are archived and not a secure place to hold tokens.
-Ideally, your access token would live only in Wise systems and your production system(s) that actually need it.
+Ideally, your access token would live only in Pazemo systems and your production system(s) that actually need it.
 You do not need to hold a backup copy of the token, as you can reveal an existing token from your profile settings page.

 ### Encryption

-Wise Platform API is using HTTPS with >=TLS 1.2.
-Non-encrypted HTTP connections are not accepted.
+Pazemo Platform API is using HTTPS with <code>>=TLS 1.2.</code> Non-encrypted HTTP connections are not accepted.
 Do not connect to our API with unencrypted HTTP, as this will transmit your access token in plaintext over the network.

 > Verifying certificates in client code